tryton/trytond/doc/ref/models/models.rst

 .. classmethod:: ModelStorage.copy(records[, default])

-    Duplicate the records. ``default`` is a dictionary of default value for the created records.
+    Duplicate the records. ``default`` is a dictionary of default value per field name for the created records.

+    The values of ``default`` may be also callable that take a dictionary containing the fields and values of the record copied and return of the value.

+    The keys of ``default`` may use the dotted notation for the :class:`fields.One2Many` to define the default to pass to its `copy` operation.

     New records are returned following the input order.

 .. classmethod:: ModelStorage.search(domain[, offset[, limit[, order[, count]]]])